-The Provost/EVPAA Search Committee will begin the review of applications immediately and continue work until an appointment is made.
-To ensure full consideration, applications should be received by Friday, November 18, 2016, and include a letter of interest, curriculum vitae and five professional references with e-mail addresses and telephone numbers.
+The Search Committee will begin to review applications immediately and continue until an appointment is made.
+For best consideration, applications should be received by January 18, 2020 and must include a letter of interest that responds to the Search Profile, a curriculum vitae, and five professional references with email addresses and telephone numbers – please also include your professional relationship with each reference listed.
 References will not be contacted without prior authorization from the applicant.

 Application materials should be sent electronically (MS Word or PDF format) to: BenedictineUProvost@agbsearch.com

 The Benedictine University Provost search will be assisted by:

 Executive Search Consultant, AGB Search

 firstname.lastname@example.org; (206) 310-7560